 The Equity, Diversity and Inclusion Working Group was formed in September 2019 and charged with creating an EDI Action Plan for Boston College Libraries.
 Based on the EDI Values Statement, adopted by the Libraries in December 2019, the EDI Working Group formed subgroups to create action plans for six key areas: Collections, Healing & Support Groups, Physical Environment, Services, Staff & Leadership Training, and Workforce Recruitment & Retention.
-Each of these subgroups created a three-year action plan, whose main goals, stakeholders, and immediate resource needs are outlined below along with a link to each individual action plan.
+Each of these subgroups created a three-year action plan, whose main goals, stakeholders, and immediate resource needs are outlined below.

 Beyond these individual areas, the EDI Working Group recommended the formation of a standing EDI Advisory Committee to help oversee and hold accountable all the individual action plans.
 They are not charged with carrying out the action plans themselves, as active involvement from all library staff at all levels is essential to creating an inclusive work environment.
 Instead, the EDI Advisory Committee checks on the progress of the action plans and is a staff resource for questions as issues arise.

 For any questions about the BC Libraries' EDI initiatives or the status of our action plan, please contact the EDI Advisory Committee at firstname.lastname@example.org

 The Collections subgroup considered collection development policies; physical collections; digital collections; and ADA compliance in terms of EDI.
 The group focused on collection development policies in terms of BCL’s mission and procedures for development and maintenance.
 Building on that, the group looked at BC’s physical and digital collections in terms of holdings, patron discovery, and maintenance.
 Finally, the group focused on accessibility in the physical stacks and online.